Is it Best to Buy A, B, or C Shares?

 Here are the basics on mutual fund share classes:

 - Class A Share Mutual Funds: These funds charge what is called a "front load," which means that you'll pay a percentage of your purchase amount every time you buy shares.
-Front loads typically range between 3% and 5% but they can be higher.
-For example, if you buy an A Share mutual fund with a 5% front load, and you're buying $10,000 of shares, you'll pay $500.
+Front loads can be up to 5% or higher.
+For example, if you buy an A Share mutual fund with a 5% front load, and you're buying $10,000 of shares, you'll pay a $500 load up front.
 In different words, you'll end up investing $9,500, not $10,000.

 - Class C Share Mutual Funds: These funds charge what is called a "level load," which means there is an ongoing fee, usually 1.00%, as long as you hold the fund.
 This increases the expenses of the fund and drags down returns, like the 12b-1 fee with B shares.